OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 Every validator can choose their own approach, but we expect validators to follow three common strategies.

-- The _active validator_ strategy tries to advance the state of the chain by proposing new RBlocks.
-An active validator is always staked, because creating an RBlock requires being staked.
+- The _active validator_ strategy tries to advance the state of the chain by proposing new assertions.
+An active validator is always staked, because creating an assertion requires being staked.
 A chain really only needs one honest active validator; any more is an inefficient use of resources.
 For the Arbitrum One chain, Offchain Labs runs an active validator.
 - The _defensive validator_ strategy watches the rollup protocol operate.
-If only correct RBlocks are proposed, this strategy doesn't stake.
-But if an incorrect RBlock is proposed, this strategy intervenes by posting a correct RBlock or staking on a correct RBlock that another party has posted.
+If only correct assertions are proposed, this strategy doesn't stake.
+But if an incorrect assertion is proposed, this strategy intervenes by posting a correct assertion or staking on a correct assertion that another party has posted.
 This strategy avoids staking when things are going well, but if someone is dishonest it stakes in order to defend the correct outcome.
 - The _watchtower validator_ strategy never stakes.
-It simply watches the rollup protocol and if an incorrect RBlock is proposed, it raises the alarm (by whatever means it chooses) so that others can intervene.
-This strategy assumes that other parties who are willing to stake will be willing to intervene in order to take some of the dishonest proposer’s stake, and that that can happen before the dishonest RBlock’s deadline expires.
+It simply watches the rollup protocol and if an incorrect assertion is proposed, it raises the alarm (by whatever means it chooses) so that others can intervene.
+This strategy assumes that other parties who are willing to stake will be willing to intervene in order to take some of the dishonest proposer’s stake, and that that can happen before the dishonest assertion’s deadline expires.
 (In practice this will allow several days for a response.)

 Under normal conditions, validators using the defensive and watchtower strategies won’t do anything except observe.
 A malicious actor who is considering whether to try cheating won’t be able to tell how many defensive and watchtower validators are operating incognito.
 Perhaps some defensive validators will announce themselves, but others probably won’t, so a would-be attacker will always have to worry that defenders are waiting to emerge.